 “A freight train is heading our way, and our hope is, at a minimum, people will start getting ready for it, and preparing communities for what will be a very, very substantial impact,” said Frank Gaffney, founder and president of the Center for Security Policy.

 Gaffney’s organization found that more than 1,000 D.C. businesses earned about $1.84 billion in 2010 supporting the defense industry.
 Over the next 10 years, those businesses could see revenue losses of more than $166 million.

 And should sequestration of the defense budget go into effect, D.C. defense businesses could lose more than $332 million, according to the group’s findings.

 Combining these numbers with those in Northern Virginia and Maryland, where other defense contractors are based, the region could lose even more money and jobs, Gaffney said.

 “The extent to which you see what’s going to happen as a region is really devastating.
 It probably has more of an accurate picture than if you’re looking at the District itself,” Gaffney said.

-D.C.
 Del.
-Eleanor Holmes Norton said she is dubious of the numbers, coming from a pro-defense group, but has expected D.C. would suffer economically from sequestration.
+Eleanor Holmes Norton (D-D.C.) told Roll Call that she is dubious of the numbers, coming from a pro-defense group, but not of their implications.

 “I think that these numbers, or numbers like them, do exactly what the hammer of sequestration was supposed to do,” she said.
 “You want to avoid sequestration?
 [Congress] must sit down and do the hard work, make necessary cuts without impeding growth. ...
 We ought to have a balanced approach, and the hammer of sequestration is to help us reach that balance.”